brunograna/spring-webflux-demo/readme.md

 </p>

-## :rocket: Features do Projeto (in progress)
+## :rocket: Project Features (in progress)

 * RestFull Reactive API utilizando:
     * Annotations
     * Handlers & Routers

-:mag: Baixe o projeto e teste você mesmo.
+:mag: Download the project and test by yourself.

-## :dart: Objetivos do desenvolvimento
+## :dart: Development objective

-- Utilizar o Java 11 com Spring Boot 2.4.5 com WebFlux e JUnit 5
+- Java 11 with Spring Boot 2.4.5 and WebFlux and JUnit 5
-- Desenvolver uma *api rest* utilizando a Arquitetura Hexagonal (*Ports and Adapters Architecture*)
+- Develop a *Restfull API* utilizing Ports and Adapters Architecture
-- Consumir uma api externa _(in progress)_
+- Consume an external API _(in progress)_

 ## :file_folder: Resources